INDA24PlusPlus/dexterws-chess/README.md

 // Get all the pieces on the board, in a [Option<Piece, Color>; 64] let pieces = board.get_all_pieces();
 ```

+## Credits
+A large portion of the logic for the bitboard logic etc can be found on the [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page).

+The [Stockfish Engine Dev Discord](https://discord.com/invite/GWDRS3kU6R) has also been very helpful.

 ## Questions
 If you have any questions regarding the library, do not hesitate to either open an issue or email me at `dexterws@kth.se`